omeka/plugin-Contribution/README.md

 Use it at your own risk.

-It's always recommended to backup your files and database so you can roll back if needed.
+It's always recommended to backup your files and database regularly so you can roll back if needed.

 Troubleshooting
 ---------------

-See online issues on [Contribution issues] page on GitHub.
+See online issues on the [plugin issues] page on GitHub.

 License